 How you can promote your event

 Please do not contact the Colleges directly to promote your event, because they do not have capacity to respond to individual Groups.
-The Colleges request all contact with them is made via the Alumni Engagement team
+The Colleges request that all contact with them is made via the Alumni Engagement team.

-- facebook: Facebook is the go-to place for students, so be sure to use it to promote your event by creating a public event posting.
+- Facebook: Facebook is the go-to place for students, so be sure to use it to promote your event, such as by creating a public event posting.
 Additionally, there are many Cambridge Facebook groups for new and continuing students that you can search for and then join, message or post to in order to promote your event.
 If your Group does not have a Facebook account then now is a great time to get one up-and-running.
 You might like to visit another Group’s page for inspiration; the Oxford and Cambridge Society of India’s page is a good example

-- local schools and colleges: you can ask the schools and colleges in your Group’s region or city to promote your event to students with an offer or confirmed place.
+- Local schools and colleges: you can ask the schools and colleges in your Group’s area to promote your event to students with an offer or confirmed place.
 If you would like assistance with writing a letter for this purpose, please contact the appropriate team.
-Organisers of UK events can email the Alumni Engagement team for the addresses of the schools and colleges in your area, and also seek assistance from your local Schools Liaison Officer.
+Organisers of UK events can email the Alumni Engagement team for the addresses of the schools and colleges in your area and seek assistance from your local Schools Liaison Officer.
 Think about the timing of your letters to schools and colleges.
-For example, for UK schools, summer is not a good time because of exams in May and June.
+For example, UK Groups must not make contact with local schools and colleges during the UCAS embargo period.
+Additionally, for UK schools, summer is not a good time because of exams in May and June.
 Over the summer holiday, the head teacher is often away and the general focus will be on results and university places.
 Contacting head teachers after offers are made (in mid to late January) and before May, is likely to be better